statsmodels/statsmodels/README.txt

 What it is
 ==========

-We are now releasing the efforts of the last few months under the scikits namespace as scikits.statsmodels.
+Statsmodels under the scikits namespace as scikits.statsmodels.
 Statsmodels is a pure python package that requires numpy and scipy.
 It offers a convenient interface for fitting parameterized statistical models with growing support for displaying univariate and multivariate summary statistics, regression summaries, and (postestimation) statistical tests.

 Main Feautures
 ==============